I bet you’re wondering how you can pitch journalists to ensure your startup gets in the headlines.

 This means looking beyond the pitch and taking SEO and virality into account during content ideation.

-And I’m going to show you how to do that.
+And I’m going to show you exactly how to do that in this definitive guide.

 And most importantly:

-Instead of focusing on pitching alone, I’m going to show you how to create content first.
+Instead of focusing on the pitch alone, I’m going to show you how to create content first.

 A New Approach

-Traditionally, PR comes into the picture after the content creation process is over.
-Your content team pitches an idea, the marketing team approves it, and once the content is wrapped up, you call in the public relations experts to bring it to the press.
+Traditionally, PR comes into the picture after the content has been created.
+Your content team pitches an idea.
+The marketing team approves it.
+And once the content is wrapped up, you call in the public relations experts to get it in the press.

 But hang on.